Detoxing From Dairy Products

 I have been vegetarian for a year and a half, but went completely vegan 4 months ago.
 I have tried to find information regarding the effects of detoxing from (lots of) dairy products, but have not been able to have my question directly answered.
 I have suffered from breakouts on my forehead and jawline since becoming vegan.
 I am curious as to how long this "detoxing" might last, if you think that is the issue.

-I have also considered a sensitivity to soy products to possibly be the cause.
+I have also considered a sensitivity to soy products as a possible cause.
 If you have any advice on clearing it up, that would be wonderful as well.
-Thank you for a great website and newletter!
+Thank you for a great website and newsletter!

 Blessings,